6808/6808.github.io/labs/lab0.md

 **Changes:** Take a look at an example JSON response in [Dark Sky API documentation](https://darksky.net/dev/docs#forecast-request).

--   The correct key for JSON is `"currently"`, instead of `"current_observation"`.
+-   The correct key for JSON is `"main"`, instead of `"current_observation"`.

 -   What should be the key for current weather description?